Policy 7: Sponsorships, Associations, and Partnerships

 - revisit organizational developments that many need to be reflected in a revised agreement;

 - review aspects of the portfolio(s) impacted by the agreement and consider if positive and/or constructive change, of any kind, is warranted; and

 - determine if governing policies and procedures continue to serve the Society well.

-Signing authority for the Society includes the President and the Chair of the Standing Committee for Partnerships, including the Society’s conference host agreement.
+Signing authority for the Society includes the Chair of the Board and the Chair of the Standing Committee for Partnerships, including the Society’s conference host agreement.
 Individuals or parties consulted in the preparation of each agreement should be acknowledged by way of an appended list.
-Coordination of signatures, formatting of finalized agreements, and distribution of documents is done in consultation with and the support of the Secretariat of the Society.
+Coordination of signatures, formatting of finalized agreements, and distribution of documents is done in consultation with and the support of the Administrative Unit of the Society.
 Approved expenses associated with the preparation and signing of agreements are covered by the Society (e.g., courier charges).